google/truth/faq.md

 a longer chain of calls.
 We'll cover the most common shortcuts first, then the general case, and finally the less common shortcuts.

-**No custom parameters:** The simplest case is an assertion with no message on a type that Truth supports natively.
+**No custom parameters:** The simplest case is an assertion with no custom message on a type that Truth supports natively.
 There, you can use `assertThat`:

 ```java
 import static com.google.common.truth.Truth.assertThat;